The Home screen is your daily dashboard. It shows:

 A Schedule Deviation is any day where the actual custody placement differed from your regular scheduled placement pattern.
 For example, if the schedule says your co-parent has the children on a Tuesday but they ended up with you instead — that's a deviation.

 Go to Records → Schedule Deviations and tap + Log Deviation.
-Enter the date and an optional note describing what happened.
-Tap Save.
+The form asks for:

 Yes — tap ⬇ Export in the Schedule Deviations section to generate a PDF of all deviation records.
 Deviations are also included in the Court Report if you select that section when generating one.